rapyuta-robotics/rapyuta-io-docs/hugo/content/quick-walkthrough/software-architecture.md

 pre: "1. "
 weight: 101
 ---
-rapyuta.io recommends a modularised software architecture design.
-This implies responsibilities should be divided across various packages because a modularised software is easy to maintain, share, and scale.
+rapyuta.io recommends a modularized software architecture design.
+This implies responsibilities are divided across various packages because a modularised software is easy to maintain, share, and scale.

 Turtlesim is composed of four packages.
 They are:

 * **User Interface**
-  An interactive, web based user interface for visualising the state of the Turtles and for passing control commands to the Turtles.
+  An interactive, web-based user interface for visualizing the state of the Turtles and for passing control commands to the Turtles.
 * **Command Center**
   A central node for registering Turtles, as well as a router for passing commands and telemetry messages between the User Interface and the Turtles.
 * **Turtle**
-  A package that emulates the behaviour of an autonomous ground vehicle with [non-holonomic](https://en.wikipedia.org/wiki/Nonholonomic_system) constraints and two distance sensors through the Simulator.
+  A package that emulates the behavior of an autonomous ground vehicle with [non-holonomic](https://en.wikipedia.org/wiki/Nonholonomic_system) constraints and two distance sensors through the Simulator.
   There can be multiple instances of this component, each representing a single robot entity.